History of Kpop

 But other music executives took notice of their popularity and ability to sweep awards shows, and founded the Kpop industry.
 In particular, business executive Lee Sooman founded SM Entertainment in 1991 and by 1996, had established a system of trainees, dorm-style schooling and housing, and the whole concept of the Kpop act that incorporated music training, dance training, and language training with visuals.

 First Generation – mid 90s to early 2000s

-A quick side note about JYP, whose founder is J.Y.
-Park, a musician in his own right.
+A quick side note about JYP, whose founder Park Jin-young is a musician in his own right.
 He’s quite a character in the Kpop industry, known for his bold outfits and overtly sexy dancing, and he still releases the odd track today and writes lots of songs for his artists.
 JYP and PD Bang of BigHit are old friends, and Bang worked as a producer and writer at JYP when it was first founded, before branching off to found his own company.
 JYP was super supportive of Bang Sihyuk at this time and even “gave” him a couple of the bands he had been working with closely at JYP as his first BigHit clients.